MS Degree Requirements

 Friday of Week 6:

-• Deadline to submit add requests (submitted through EASy)
+- Deadline to submit add requests (submitted through EASy).
+These requests will be forwarded to instructor for review.

 Friday of Finals Week:

-• Fully completed forms must be received in the Graduate Division by the deadline date; department approval alone does not constitute meeting a deadline (to be safe, you will want to submit these forms to the department by Tuesday of Finals Week in order to give enough time to obtain the Vice Chair's signature).
+- Fully completed forms must be received in the Graduate Division by the deadline date; department approval alone does not constitute meeting a deadline (to be safe, you will want to check in with our Student Affairs Office by Tuesday of Finals Week in order to give enough time to obtain the Vice Chair's signature).

 *Please note: The Summer degree deadline is the last Friday of Summer Session II (usually in early September), but the application to candidacy is due the second Friday of Spring Quarter.